PaulDance/cargo-liner/README.md

      operation will still abruptly fail there.
 The CLI option keeps the
      priority: if set, it is as though the configuration option was set for all listed packages.
+   * `binstall` (optional, `cargo-binstall`-compatible: yes): choice
+     enumeration that, when set to a supported value, controls the use of the optional tool.
+This is the per-package equivalent of the global option from the `defaults` section.

   * `defaults` (optional, `cargo-binstall`-compatible: yes): map of maps that enables setting values to use by default when running some operations; they